Granite Reef Watershed Drainage and Flood Control Improvement

 NORTH Area Exhibits

 The SOUTH area implementation plan includes new drainage improvements south of Indian School Road that, together with the North area improvements, will hopefully eliminate the FEMA floodplain on Granite Reef Wash.
+Construction of this segment will begin during the fall of 2020.

 NEW HYDROLOGIC AND HYDRAULIC ANALYSIS & APPLICATION TO FEMA FOR FLOODPLAIN REDUCTION